xavier-joao/xavier-joao/README.md

 <p align="left">

-  💼 Some of the tools I use: <strong>VSCode, Visual Studio, Figma, Trello, Git and Github.</strong>
+  💼 Some of the tools I use: <strong>VSCode, Visual Studio, Figma, Trello, Git, Notion and Github.</strong>

 </p>